abhijithvijayan/ghost-local-on-heroku-demo/README.md

 ## Disclaimer

 This is a fork with some improvements from https://github.com/cobyism/ghost-on-heroku.
-I have forked and improved this repository as the original developer seemed to abandon his repo for a long time.
+I have forked and improved this repository as the original developer seemed to have abandoned his repo recently.
 In this repository I have upgraded ghost to ghost 2.0 and added cloudinary as a free storage alternative to amazon's s3.
 If you are still interested with the ghost 1.0 version please visit the original repository.

 ## Ghost version 2.X